She's Having a Baby: Production

 The film was shot in Winnetka, Illinois, and Evanston, Illinois, from September 1986 to December 1986.
 However, several scenes were shot directly in the Field Museum in Chicago, Illinois.
 Most of John Hughes's films either take place in Chicago or the suburbs of Chicago, or are about people going to or coming from Chicago.
 Cathryn Damon died of ovarian cancer before the film's release and thus appeared posthumously.

 Soundtrack

-The She's Having a Baby soundtrack album was released in 1988 on I.R.S.
+The soundtrack album of She's Having a Baby was released in 1988 on I.R.S.
 Records label and produced by Dave Wakeling.
 The song during the birth sequence is "This Woman's Work" by Kate Bush and is featured on her 1989 album The Sensual World.
 John Hughes is thanked in the album's liner notes.
 The song playing during the trailer is "Music for a Found Harmonium" by the Penguin Cafe Orchestra.
 The song played during the street party is "How Sweet It Is (To Be Loved by You)" by Marvin Gaye.

 Music video

-In the video for Dave Wakeling's title tune, he performs alongside a female backup singer; behind them, a huge screen displays various clips from the movie.
+In the video for Dave Wakeling's title song, he performs alongside a female backup singer; behind them, a huge screen displays various clips from the movie.
 All of this is alternated with footage of Wakeling as he shops at a music store for guitars.